The Smoking Gun

 "But who would do such a criminal deed? and why?" you ask.

-To put it in legal terms, Col. Howard Vyse had motive and opportunity to do the unthinkable.
+Col. Howard Vyse had motive and opportunity to do the unthinkable.

-However, to give Vyse the benefit of some doubt, according to his drawings, some inscriptions in Lady Arbuthnot's Chamber (North Side) and in Campbell's Chamber (North Side) appear to be partially hidden behind blocks of granite.
+However, to give Col. Vyse the benefit of some doubt, according to his drawings, some inscriptions in Lady Arbuthnot's Chamber (North Side) and in Campbell's Chamber (North Side) appear to be partially hidden behind blocks of granite.
 If there is NO space between the blocks of granite and the wall, AND it can be proven that these inscriptions continue behind the blocks, then THOSE inscriptions must have been made during the building of the Great Pyramid, and therefore, they must be authentic.
-I believe some of these inscriptions have now been proven to continue behind the blocks so those must have been inscribed on the stone during the construction of the pyramid (before the stones were put into place.)

-Oh, did I mention the fact that the relieving chambers were closed to public viewing for some time in the 1990s (for restoration work?)
+Side fact: The relieving chambers were closed to public viewing for some time in the 1990s (for restoration work?)
 Figure 5 below is posted on Dr. Zahi Hawass' website as it supposedly appears in Campbell's Chamber TODAY.
 (Zahi Hawass is the Secretary General of the Supreme Council of Antiquities — I love big fancy titles.)

 Does the sieve look the same to you?